BtheDestroyer/GodotVCamera/README.md

 A "LookAtGroup" Node is being used to look at the center of multiple objects (the two thin pillars and the player).

 ![Look At Group](https://raw.githubusercontent.com/BtheDestroyer/GodotVCamera/main/addons/virtualcamera/Screenshots/LookAtGroup.gif)

+## Privacy Notice

+As of version 1.1, his addon has a feature where it sends an HTTP POST request to a webserver which includes the project name it's being used in, which may be considered identifying information.
+The purpose of this data collection is purely to track the number of projects the addon is used in.

+By enabling this plugin without modification, you agree to this data collection.
+If you would like to disable this data collection, you may remove the `_enter_tree` function in `plugin.gd`.